-The number of blood samples tested in 2009 HIV sentinel sero-survey was 8120.
-Of these, 6 samples gave positive HIV antibody test results.
+The number of blood samples tested in 2011 HIV sentinel sero-survey was 8208.
+Of these, 15 samples gave positive HIV antibody test results.

-There were no changes in the sentinel sites from the previous survey.
-However it should be noted that Jaffna STD clinic participated in this year's survey with lot of commitment.
-In terms of HIV spread, this area is generally considered to be high risk due to its proximity to South Indian states where HIV prevalence is high.
+It was decided in the Strategic Information Management subcommittee to separate out Northern and Eastern provinces as two sentinel sites.
+As the civil war situation ceased, there is no barrier for the STD clinic staff to conduct the survey as in the other sentinel sites.
+So number of sentinel sites for 2011 survey was 9.
+In terms of HIV spread, North Eastern provinces are generally considered to be high risk due to its proximity to South Indian states where HIV prevalence is high.
 Volatile political environment and influx of tourists into the area may further worsen the situation.

-Similar to the testing protocol for the 2008, confirmatory HIV testing was planned to be carried out for indeterminate samples from the screening tests.
+Similar to the testing protocol for the 2009, confirmatory HIV testing was planned to be carried out for indeterminate samples from the screening tests.
 However, none of the samples fell into the indeterminate category.
-The enrolment of STD clinic attendees was satisfactory in all sentinel sites.
+The enrolment of STD clinic attendees were satisfactory in all sentinel sites.
 Both male and female patients who attended public STD clinics during the survey period were taken as STD clinic attendees.
 Male STD clinic attendees are thought to be representing clients of sex workers.
-There were four STD clinic patients found to be HIV positive and the sero-prevalence rate ranged from 0.2 to 0.7%.
+There were six STD clinic patients found to be HIV positive and the sero-prevalence rate ranged from 0.2 to 0.6%.

 Female sex worker are an important risk group for HIV infection.
 It is well known that liaisons with males and sex workers are the main driving force of HIV epidemic in Asian countries.
 Both direct and indirect female sex workers were enrolled mainly from the community for HIV sero-survey.
-None of the sex workers became HIV positive in the current survey.
+Two of the sex workers became HIV positive in the current survey.
 Enrolment of adequate sample sizes for female sex workers was a recurrent problem for many sentinel sites.
-Only the Western province was able to enrol adequate sample for 2009 survey.
+Only the Western province was able to enrol adequate sample for 2011 survey.

 Patients with tuberculosis were traditionally included in sero-surveys due to its synergistic nature with HIV infection.
 HIV fuels the tuberculosis epidemic, increasing both the risk of reactivation of mycobacterium tuberculosis infection and the risk of rapidly progressive tuberculosis developing soon after infection or reinfection.
-Worldover HIV testing being offered to TB patients, partly because TB clinics are recognised as good entry points for the provision of antiretroviral treatment.
-Thus In the 2009 survey HIV test results were extracted from the chest clincs for the survey period.
+World over HIV testing being offered to TB patients, partly because TB clinics are recognised as good entry points for the provision of antiretroviral treatment.
+Thus In the 2011 survey HIV test results were extracted from the chest clinics during the survey period.

 The enrolment of Service personnel were consistently satisfactory.
 There were no HIV positive samples in this group.
 Drug users were added to the sentinel survey from 2006.
 Intravenous drug use is directly linked to the HIV transmission.
 IVDU prevalence is very low in Sri Lanka and to monitor the drug user behavior as a proxy measure it was decided to add drug users for the sentinel surveillance since 2006.
-None of the drug user samples became positive for HIV antibodies.
+Two of the drug user samples became positive for HIV antibodies.

-Enrollement of MSM category continue to be a problem even in the presence of several MSM NGOs.It was extremely difficult to contact NGOs catering to high social class MSMs and only MSMs in the lower socio economic group was able to tap for the survey.
+Enrollement of MSM category continue to be a problem even in the presence of several MSM NGOs.
+It was extremely difficult to contact NGOs catering to high social class MSMs.
+It was possible only to capture MSMs in the lower socio economic class for the survey.
 Different strategy should be explored in future surveys to increase the survey participation of MSM members.
 They are very important sentinel group to monitor the sero prevalence in a low HIV prevalent country.
+However among total number (348 out of sample size of 1000) MSMs were possible to cover in the survey and 3 became positive.